-Parents will be informed in our school prospectus that students are provided with Internet access as part of their lessons or during private study times.
+Parents will be informed on MSP that students are provided with internet access as part of their lessons or during private study times.
 We will keep parents in touch with future ICT developments by email or letter.
+Annual workshops on Online Safety will be offered by the Head of Computer Science.